CSIS-iLab/ocean/_spotlights/charting-a-new-arctic-ocean.md

 credit="Based on EEZ boundaries from the Arctic Portal" width="medium"
 %}

-Arctic and non-Arctic states are beginning to creatively charter new norms and regulations for managing Arctic biodiversity, namely valuable fishing stocks.
-The most notable example is the 2017 Agreement to Prevent Unregulated High Seas Fisheries in the Central Arctic Ocean.
-The five Arctic coastal states, led by the United States and Russia, negotiated the outlines of the precautionary fisheries agreement in 2015 before inviting four states—China (the largest fishing nation), Japan, South Korea, Iceland, along with the European Union—that have significant fishing interest in the region, to join the negotiating framework.

 Despite there being no known fishing stocks in this area, the agreement creates a Joint Program of Scientific Research and Monitoring, which seeks to develop a greater scientific understanding of the Arctic marine ecosystem in the Central Arctic Ocean.
 Also known as the “5+5 fisheries agreement,” it places a moratorium on fishing in the Central Arctic Ocean, 40 percent of which is currently open water.[^5] The moratorium would last for 16 years while scientific research is conducted to better understand whether future fish stocks could be harvested on a sustainable basis.
 The agreement protects 2.8 million square kilometers of international waters in the Arctic.